 - More control and greater returns: Producers of goods, financial or physical, will have greater control to optimise their returns through direct access to liquidity and active participation in trading.
-Their advantage will be the ability to combine the position of a producer and issuer of digitised products as well as trader and/or market maker. - Transforming cost centres to profit centres: The historical back-office cost centres such as the maintenance of asset ownership registries become front-office revenue drivers with instantaneous digitised ownership transfers. - Regulation as a competitive advantage: Effective regulation and its enforcement becomes a competitive advantage as capital is attracted to high-integrity financial environments. - New revenue opportunities for service providers: A new generation of financial services will be required to support the new infrastructure of instantly tradable assets, including asset originators, AML/KYC providers, crossborder payment agents, asset managers, digital custodians, digital wholesale and retail venues, distributed optimised trading and market making. - Increased economic activity: With substantial increase in immediately tradable assets there will be a vast increase in the size and liquidity of economic activity.
+Their advantage will be the ability to combine the position of a producer and issuer of digitised products and trader or market maker - Transforming cost centres to profit centres: The historical back-office cost centres, such as the maintenance of asset ownership registries, become front-office revenue drivers with instantaneous digitised ownership transfers - Regulation as a competitive advantage: Effective regulation and its enforcement becomes a competitive advantage as capital is attracted to highintegrity financial environments - New revenue opportunities for service providers: A new generation of financial services will be required to support the new infrastructure of instantly tradable assets, including asset originators, AML/KYC providers, cross-border payment agents, asset managers, digital custodians, digital wholesale and retail venues, distributed optimised trading and market making - Increased economic activity: With a substantial increase in immediately tradable assets, there will be a vast increase in the size and liquidity of economic activity.